Plasma Needle Vs Blood Needle

 When you donate plasma, a needle is inserted into your arm to extract your blood.
 The needle is then inserted into a machine that separates the plasma from the blood cells.
 Some people worry that the needle will stay in their arm after the donation.

-See also How Much To Repaint Kitchen Cabinets
+See also How Much To Install Kitchen

 The needle is not left in your arm after the donation.
 It is removed once the plasma has been extracted.
 You may experience some minor discomfort when the needle is removed, but it is nothing serious.